rcrowther/django-taxonomy/README.md

         <div class="termdetail-block">
             <h1>{{ category.name }}</h1>
             <h2>Sub-categories</h2>
-            {% breadcrumb crumb_terms %}
+            {% term_anchors descendant_terms %}
             <h2>Elements</h2>
             <p class="elements-text">{{ elements }}</p>
-            {% endfor %}
         </div>
     </div>
     {% endblock %}

 You'll want to do more than this.
+Underneath they are a category View, but nowadays people go beserk with these pages.
 Import your site logos, messanging, and navigation templates.
-Nowadays, most people would jamb the descendant Term data into a menu.
+Jamb the descendant Term data into menus.
 If you keep the elements on the page, make them into a list of anchors.
-Nowadays people go beserk with these pages.
-Underneath they are a category View, but are loaded with search bars, gadget images, manipulative headlines, and entrapment buttons.
+Load with search bars, gadget images, manipulative headlines, and entrapment buttons.
 Time to express yourself.

 ### Category URLs